Qureshi caretaker government: Authorising a caretaker setup

 The resignations were welcomed as a unique gesture by the sitting government where they were seen to have voluntarily stepped down for the first time to avoid a possible military intervention.
 A caretaker government was authorised under the supervision of Senate chairman Wasim Sajjad who became the caretaker president.

 The first order of business for Sajjad was to call Moeenuddin Ahmad Qureshi back to Pakistan from his home in the United States.
 Qureshi was a former Pakistani bureaucrat who had also served as the vice-president of the World Bank.
 Qureshi was appointed as the caretaker prime minister in hopes that "[he could] ease Pakistan over the monumental crisis its political and military leaders had created".
 Qureshi was the choice of the civil-military bureaucracy, not the politicians.
 He had been tasked to restore public confidence in government.

 Preparing for the next election

 Upon the appointment of Qureshi as the caretaker prime minister, it was announced that the next general election would be held on 6 October 1993.
 In preparing for the election, the Qureshi caretaker ministry issued a list of loan defaulters who may be barred from contesting the new elections.
 The ministry also published a "sensational roster of the amounts paid in income tax by some of the richest people in the country, including the Sharif family".

 Qureshi introduced sweeping reforms during the three months that his caretaker government was in power.
 He cut government spending, raised taxes, devalued the Pakistani rupee and fattened a thinning foreign reserve account.
-Following the allegations of corruption on the Sharif family, the previous government's Yellow Cab Scheme was scrapped and the Pakistan Motorways Project was also shelved.
+Following the allegations of corruption on the Sharif family, the previous government's Yellow Cab Scheme was scrapped and the Motorways Project was also shelved.